| Emperor* |

 533 |

-Justinian buys a peace from
+Justinian buys a peace (known

 Justinian then sends Belisarius with a large army